Day Treatment and Intensive Outpatient

 Homefree is a program designed for men and women seeking intensive outpatient care at Keystone who have a traditional 9 to 5 work week.
 Homefree meets Monday through Thursday, from 6 p.m. to 9 p.m., and is followed by Recovery Management.

 The crisis of opioid use in young adults outpaces that of all other age demographics.
 Keystone recognizes this and created a service that helps adults between 18 and 28 years of age struggling with severe opioid use disorders to find healing and hope in recovery.
 This program offers Medication Assisted Treatment (MAT) including the use of Buprenorphine and Naltrexone.
-This group meets Monday through Wednesday and Friday from 9:00 a.m. to 12:00 p.m., and is followed by Recovery Management.
+The Journey treatment group meets Tuesday, Wednesday and Thursday from 6:00 p.m. to 9:00 p.m. and individually with counselor by appointment.
+Patients, after completing the intensive phase of treatment, continue to attend Recovery Management as long as necessary to remain in sustained recovery.

 Men Under Construction